streetcomplete/StreetComplete/CONTRIBUTING.md

 [![POEditor](https://poeditor.com/public/images/logo_small.png)](https://poeditor.com/join/project/IE4GC127Ki)

-Before each big release, translations are pulled in from POEditor.
+Before each release, translations are pulled in from POEditor.

-## Helping mappers by solving their notes
+## Solving notes

-As you probably noticed, you can choose "Cannot answer" in StreetComplete and thus leave a note on OpenStreetMap.
+As you probably noticed, you can choose *"Cannot answer"* in StreetComplete and thus leave a note on OpenStreetMap.

 You can help with [processing OSM notes opened by StreetComplete users](https://ent8r.github.io/NotesReview/?query=StreetComplete&limit=100&start=true).
-(You can also do it without that special tool, but it likely supports you.)
-When doing so, you can also find systematic problems or misunderstandings of user's when solving StreetComplete quests.
+While processing and solving notes, it may become apparent that there is a systematic problem in that users misunderstand the UI or the wording when solving StreetComplete quests.

 If you find such user experience problems, please report them back in the [issue tracker of StreetComplete](https://github.com/westnordost/StreetComplete/issues).
 Do not forget to add links to examples, e.g. the notes StreetComplete mappers submitted.

 ## Testing and reporting issues

 If you experience problems, crashes or a quest is not clear to you, feel free to open an issue for that.
 Remember to open one issue _for one matter_, so do not open one issue "I have found several problems", but one for each problem.
+Before you open an issue, please consider:

 1. If you have questions, remember to [read the FAQ](https://wiki.openstreetmap.org/wiki/StreetComplete/FAQ) first.
 2. Remember to report map style issues [in the appropriate repository](#issues-of-dependencies).
 3. Look [whether your issue has already been reported](https://github.com/westnordost/StreetComplete/issues).
-4. Now you can open a new issue.
-Give it a meaningful title and describe the problem.
-Do mention the StreetComplete and Android version, if it is a technical bug.

 ### Issues of dependencies